Discover Homes for Sale in Rockville, MD

 However, Rockville more than makes up for the high cost of living with an impressive median household income of $106,576 as of the latest census data from 2020.
 This is significantly higher than the national average of $68,703.
 Furthermore, Rockville has a thriving job market and economy.
 Professionals enjoy high salaries in a number of lucrative sectors such as finance, health, education, information technology, and federal and local government.

 Overview of Homes for Sale in Rockville, MD

 Rockville has a plethora of housing options for prospective buyers.
-From spacious apartments and single-family homes to luxury townhomes and expansive estates, you’ll find a good mix of properties that will suit a wide variety of tastes.
+From spacious apartments and single-family homes to luxury townhomes and expansive estates, you’ll find a good mix of properties in the real estate home listings that will suit a wide variety of tastes.
 The majority of the existing housing stock was built between the 1970s and the late 1990s — consisting of single-family homes and apartment complexes.